pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 # File Sharing API for Python SDK

-Upload and share files up to 5 MB to a channel.
-When uploaded, subscribers on that channel receive a file event containing file ID, file name, and optional description.
+Upload and share files up to 5 MB.
+When you upload a file to a channel, PubNub stores it and publishes a file event with file ID, name, and optional description to subscribers.

 ##### Request execution and return values

-Operations can be synchronous or asynchronous.
+Decide between synchronous or asynchronous execution.

 `.sync()` returns an `Envelope` with:
-- `Envelope.result` (type varies per API)
+- Envelope.result (type differs per API)
-- `Envelope.status` (`PnStatus`)
+- Envelope.status (`PnStatus`)

 ```
 `1pubnub.publish() \